Spiritual Realities - SOC00055H

 Module feedback

-For formative work -annotated bibliography - students will receive written or verbal feedback on how to improve their skills in areas that will contribute towards their summative assessment.
-The formative assessment provides practice for the summative tasks, which entail an observational exercise and are in line with MLO 1-4.
+For formative work, students will receive feedback on how to improve their skills in areas that will contribute towards their summative assessment.
+This formative work provides practice for the summative assignment, which entails a 3000 word essay, which is in line with the MLOs.

 For summative work - essay - students will receive an overall mark and grading according to clearly defined criteria for assessing their knowledge, skills and abilities in line with MLO 1-4.
 They will also receive written feedback showing areas in which they have done well, and those areas in which they need to improve that will contribute to their progress.